devjosecarlosteles/trabalhando-com-middlewares/readme.md

  - [x] checksTodoExists › should be able to put user and todo in request when both exits
  - [x] Should be able to let user create infinite new todos when is in Pro plan

- - [ ] checksTodoExists › should not be able to put user and todo in request when user does not exists
+ - [x] Should be able to put user and todo in request when both exits

- - [ ]  checksTodoExists › should not be able to put user and todo in request when todo id is not uuid
+ - [x] Should not be able to put user and todo in request when user does not exists

- - [ ]
+ - [x] Should not be able to put user and todo in request when todo id is not uuid